Romain di Stasi, Ph.D.

 Ethologist · PhD in Psychology · Researcher

-Uncertainty & curiosity Humor & learning Music & social behaviours Human developement & animal Ethology Bayesian statistics
+Uncertainty & curiosity Humor & learning Music & social behaviours Human development & animal ethology Bayesian statistics

 About